- NHS App:

 Post the counterfoil of the prescription document indicating the medication you require to the surgery, enclosing a stamped self addressed envelope.
 If posting please remember to give at least one weeks notice for a first class stamp and longer if using second class.

-Arrange with a local chemist to request & collect your prescription.
+Arrange with a local chemist to request and collect your prescription.
 Prescription Collection points.

 Due to the possibility of errors, requests for repeat prescriptions will not be taken over the telephone.